paduagroup/tutorial-conda/README.md

 ----

 Conda is a package management system suitable for Python packages and also for many scientific codes, not necessarily written in Python (for example, Packmol and Gnuplot are available as Conda packages).
-Conda manages dependencies, meaning it installs all that is required for a given software to run and tries to keep all those packages updated while ensuring compatibility of versions.
+Conda manages dependencies, meaning it installs all that is required for a given software to run and tries to keep packages updated while ensuring compatibility of versions.

 ## 0 For the impatient